LogoLogo

 Object Mode

-(Tracking Mode) Object mode performs on-camera detection of centroid location, size, and roundness of the markers, and then, respective 2D object metrics are sent to the host PC.
-In general, this mode is best recommended for obtaining the 3D data.
-Compared to other processing modes, the Object mode provides smallest CPU footprint and, as a result, lowest processing latency can be achieved while maintaining the high accuracy.
-However, be aware that the 2D reflections are truncated into object metrics in this mode.
-The Object mode is beneficial for Prime Series and Flex 13 cameras when lowest latency is necessary or when the CPU performance is taxed by Precision Grayscale mode (e.g. high camera counts using a less powerful CPU).
+(Tracking Mode) Object mode performs on-camera detection of centroid location, size, and roundness of the markers, sending respective 2D object metrics to the host PC.
+This mode is best for obtaining the 3D data.
+Compared to other processing modes, Object mode provides the smallest CPU footprint, resulting in the lowest processing latency while maintaining the high accuracy.

-Supported Camera Models: Prime/PrimeX series, Flex 13, and S250e camera models.
+Supported Camera Models: Prime/PrimeX series, Slim/SlimX series, VersaX Series, Flex 13, and S250e camera models.

 Precision Mode

-(Tracking Mode) Precision Mode performs on-camera calculations of what pixels are over the threshold value plus a two pixel halo around the above-threshold pixels.
+(Tracking Mode) Precision Mode performs on-camera calculations to determine which pixels are over the threshold value, including a two pixel halo around the above-threshold pixels.
 These pixels are sent to the PC for additional processing and determination of the precise centroid location.

-Precision mode provides quality centroid locations but is very computationally expensive and network bandwidth intensive.
-It is only recommended for low to moderate camera count systems for 3D tracking when the Object Mode is unavailable or when using the 0.3 MegaPixel USB cameras.
+Precision mode provides quality centroid locations but is computationally expensive and network bandwidth intensive.
+We recommend this mode for low to moderate camera count systems for 3D tracking when Object Mode is unavailable or when using the 0.3 MegaPixel USB cameras.

 Supported Camera Models: Flex series, Tracking Bars, S250e, Slim13e, and Prime 13 series camera models.